Wednesday, November 28, 2007

 Same thing in the army.
 Same thing on the railroad.

-Same thing with the Catholic Youth Organization and the Community Service Corps, even those hotbeds of chaste Catholic bachelors: the only guys who wanted to be friendly with me were the just the ones whose conversation made me (no Steve Allen or Jack Paar myself) want to go screaming in the streets with the excruciating boredom of it all.
+Same thing with the Catholic Youth Organization and the Community Service Corps, even those hotbeds of chaste Catholic bachelors: the only guys who wanted to be friendly with me were just the ones whose conversation made me (no Steve Allen or Jack Paar myself) want to run out screaming in the streets from the excruciating tedium of it all.

 I digress, but after all this is my memoir and no one will ever read it anyway, probably not even its author.

-I walked down the windy dark empty street to Congress and turned right, and down the block and a half to the VFW.
-It’s just a plain long building, dull and brown, it’s windows made out of filmy glass bricks like ice cubes.
+I walked down the windy dark empty street, turned right at Congress, made my way up the block and crossed at Park Boulevard and came up on the lit-up small parking lot of the VFW post.
+It’s just a plain one-story stuccoed building, dull and brown, it’s windows made out of filmy glass bricks like ice cubes.
 I opened the door and went in.
 The first thing I heard was Steve’s distinctive tenor, singing along to a song on the jukebox called “Be My Baby”.
 And there he was in the middle of the crowded bar, waving a beer mug in time to the music.

-Amazingly, it didn’t look like anyone wanted to beat him up.
+Amazingly, it didn’t look like anyone wanted to beat him up, at least not yet anyway.

 (Click here for our next brilliant chapter.
 Turn to the right hand column of this page to find links to other episodes of Arnold Schnabel’s Railroad Train To Heaven, as well as to many of his fine poems.)